AkitaEngineering/Akita-MeshTAK/README.md

 ---

 ### IMPORTANT: READ BEFORE COMPILING
-This project is ready for functional testing, but it requires configuration before it will work.

 - **Firmware**: You must set the correct UUIDs in `firmware/src/config.h`.
 - **ATAK Plugin**: You must edit `atak_plugin/src/com/akitaengineering/meshtak/Config.java` and fill in the placeholder UUIDs and USB IDs to match your firmware and hardware.